 - Use of graphic depictions of abortion and interviews with abortionists move the needle with pro-choice advocates.

 - Decisions about abortion are not mostly based on logic but emotion.
 We won’t win on abortion by only presenting the most logical arguments.
-Appeal to the head isn’t enough.
+Appealing to the head isn’t enough.

 Don’t despair over this survey!
 The good news, all is not lost.
 Despite some troubling indicators on public opinion, there are still reasons to be hopeful.